baajur/born/README.md

 <br>

-## Comparison with attribute macro
+## Why not attribute macro?

-- [You can reuse the fields with attribute macros also.](https://github.com/steadylearner/born-attribute) But, you need some dependencies.
+- [You can reuse the fields with attribute macro also.](https://github.com/steadylearner/born-attribute) But, you need some dependencies.

 - [If you want more, please read the official documenation about procedural macros.](https://doc.rust-lang.org/reference/procedural-macros.html#attribute-macros)